ekohl/ownca/README.md

-# Own CA scripts
+# Own CA script

-Set of scripts for setting up a custom CA for signing server certificates.
+A script to set up a custom CA for signing server certificates.
 Not recommended for serious production.

 ## Installation